 The Head of Religious Studies leads a team of four Religious Studies staff.
 The department has four classrooms and a large number of religious artefacts to support learning.

-In years 7 and 8 students have one and a half lessons a week.
+In Years 7 and 8 students have three lessons a week.

-Bridging unit - A 7-week scheme of learning which introduces students to Religious Studies at Townley Grammar.
-Students take a brief look at the key beliefs within the 6 main world religions that students will study in further depth later in Key Stage 3.
+Bridging unit - A seven-week scheme of learning which introduces students to Religious Studies at Townley Grammar.
+Students take a brief look at the key beliefs within the six main world religions that students will study in further depth later in Key Stage 3.

 Sikhism unit – Students learn about the key beliefs, teachings and practices within Sikhism.